 The thresher shark is a beautiful animal, with a long, sleek body; rows upon rows of squid-lacerating teeth; and a distinctive, scythe-like tail.
 The Razer Thresher Ultimate ($250) is likewise a beautiful gaming headset, sporting excellent sound quality, a comfortable fit and simple surround sound options.

 Like the shark that inspired it, Razer's latest headset has evolved to fill a very specific niche: namely, marrying PC-quality audio with console simplicity.
 It's not cheap, and a few missing features make the price worth questioning.
-Still, the Thresher looks great, sounds great and feels great, and those three qualities alone make it well worth a look.
+Still, the Thresher looks great, sounds great and feels great, and those three qualities alone make it one of the best gaming headsets you can buy.

 Razer is in the habit of making big headsets, and the Thresher Ultimate is no exception.
 Measuring 7.7 x 8.4 x 4.1 inches, the Thresher is the kind of thing you probably wouldn't stash in your backpack — which is fine, since it doesn't have any 3.5mm audio jacks, anyway.
 Razer's headset is very much a peripheral that will live at home, especially considering that this headset's USB receiver plugs into a 10-inch-tall headset stand.